The Rocks at Pourville, Low Tide: Monet's Impressionism

-The Changes Around 1880s
+Changes around the 1880s

 Claude Monet, Boulevard des Capucines, 1873-74, Oil on canvas, 61 x 80 cm, The Metropolitan Museum of Art, New York City, SL.6.2016.36.1.

 In Monet's works before 1880, Monet focused on urban motifs.
 He usually shows rich use of brushstrokes and variations in tree's depiction.
 It is always difficult to define the characteristics of an artist's style in words, but in Monet's paintings, each stroke of the brush seems to belong firmly to the pictorial space of the painting, and when dealing with trees and shrubs, leaves, and branches always seem to combine into a single organic growth form.
 The works of this period were influenced by the rapid industrialization of Paris and focused on scenes in which large numbers of people gathered in the city to communicate.
 Famous examples include the Boulevard des Capucines series which shows the bustling crowds in Paris, and the train station scene with rapid industrial development.

 Claude Monet, Low Tide, Pourville, 1882, Oil on canvas, 60 x 81cm, The Cleveland Museum of Art, Cleveland.

 Works made after 1880, show fewer scenes, and fewer details.
 Take two works made by 1882 as examples.
 One is called Cliff Walk at Pourville(1882) and another is called Low Tide, Pourville (1882).
 Both of the works show the one-corner perspective, and the focus of a picture is often the corner of a seaside cliff or some coastal stones.
 Much of the new work is a departure from his earlier works, with Monet now searching for Spaces in and around the countryside to reveal its quiet secrets.
 Works of this period focused on rural landscapes, especially water features and sea screens.